Genia89/ai-resume-analyzer/README.md

-# Resumind – AI Resume Analyzer
+# Appliq – AI Resume Analyzer

-**Resumind** is an AI-powered resume analyzer that reads and scores resumes using ATS logic, offering tailored feedback to help users improve their job application success rate.
+**Appliq** is an AI-powered resume analyzer that reads and scores resumes using ATS logic, offering tailored feedback to help users improve their job application success rate.

 ## Features